jsummers/deark/readme.md

    "output.NNN" prefix.
 -arcfn &lt;filename>
    When using -zip, use this name for the .zip file.
 Default="output.zip".
+-extrlist &lt;filename>
+   Also create a text file containing a list of the names of the extracted files.
+Format is UTF-8, no BOM, LF terminators.
+To append to the file instead of overwriting, use with "-opt extrlist:append".
 -tostdout
    Write the output file(s) to the standard output stream (stdout).
    This option is experimental, and might not work in all situations.